 I’d welcome a conversation if anything resonated with you.
 You can get in touch with me here.

 I acknowledge connection to country and pay my respects to the Elders of the Wurundjeri People of the Kulin Nation who are the traditional owners and custodians of the land, sky and waters where I work and live.
-I recognise that sovereignty was never ceded, land and people were stolen, and truth-telling has not yet occurred.
+I recognise that sovereignty was never ceded, and truth-telling has not yet occurred.
 I commit to listening and walking with Aboriginal and Torres Strait Islander peoples in the realisation of the Uluru Statement from the Heart and a Treaty process.